emfrg/multitasking-n-time-perception-study/README.md

 # This repository is a Work-In-Progress.
-The full code will be added soon.
+Code sharing: The full code will be added soon.
-Please find the raw and preprocessed data used in the study.
+Data sharing: Please find the raw and preprocessed data used in the study.